openfaas/openfaas.github.io/_posts/2019-05-24-introducing-openfaas-for-lambda.md

 ---
 title: Introducing OpenFaaS for AWS Lambda (faas-lambda)
-description: Learn how AWS Lambda and OpenFaaS can play well together with the new provider called faas-lambda.
-Ed Wilde shows how you can deploy functions to Kubernetes and AWS with the developer experience of OpenFaaS.
+description: Ed Wilde demonstrates how you can enjoy a developer-first experience on Kubernetes and AWS Lambda without the worry of vendor lock-in.
 date: 2019-06-13
 image: /images/faas-lambda/backdrop.jpg
 categories: